Where is the church and how do I get there?

 Is there childcare during the worship service?

 Children under 2 years old can be brought to the nursery on the third floor, room 300, at any time.
 Children ages 2 through 5th grade join the congregation in a time of praise and singing, then they are dismissed to their classes.
-Middle schoolers meet offsite at a nearby coffeeshop together with leaders on the third Sunday of the month.
+Middle schoolers meet the second and fourth Sundays of the month for spiritual nurture and fellowship.

 For families visiting for the first time, pre-register each of your children to speed up check-in when you arrive.
 Simply enter your phone number at the check-in station when you arrive.